DOWNTOWN 500 MAGAZINE PRESENTS

 DT 500 ZINE: – RAPTURE!

-DT 500 ZINE: – If we try to sum it up to Art But Agenda, what would you push forward?
+DT 500 ZINE: – what would you put forward?

 LOREN JAMES: – I hope that perhaps thinking like Dubuffet, seeking a more primal human level of perception, we can resist the totalitarian ideology of the “Spectacle.”
 Art Brut seems like one place where people can create “outside” this bubble of ideology.
 It may not be possible to truly resist the “Spectacle” but if we can at least “see” and start to understand the “Spectacle” we have a starting point to contest their control.

-DT 50 ZINE: – Mate, you are an Art-Brute as well, pls tell us more about your personal contents?
+DT 50 ZINE: – tell us more about your personal content?

 ” For the last two years, I’ve been working on a huge map plotting the history of SoHo, a neighborhood that was at the center of the art world for fifteen years, and is now mostly boutiques and lifestyle stores.”